Doctorate of Social Work (DSW) Degree Programs Online

 DSW Program Details

-Online DSW vs. on-campus DSW
+Online DSW vs. On-Campus DSW

 Coursework

-Start dates
+Start Dates

 The start dates for on-campus or online DSW programs vary by institution.
-Some schools offer start dates throughout the year during fall, spring and summer.
+Some schools offer start dates during fall, spring and summer.
 Some institutions will start DSW courses twice a year, and some only once.
 If you have an institution in mind, check their website to find out more about their DSW start dates.

-Common Career Paths with a DSW Degree
+Common Career Paths With a DSW Degree

 Salaries and job outlook